vtt/skiplock/README.md

 - to remove the cron schedule from the job, simply comment out the constant definition or delete the line then re-deploy the application.
 At startup, the cron jobs that were undefined will be removed automatically

 ## Retry system
 `Skiplock` fully supports ActiveJob built-in retry system.
 It also has its own retry system for fallback.
-To use ActiveJob retry system, define the rescue blocks per ActiveJob's documentation.
+To use ActiveJob retry system, define the `retry_on` block per ActiveJob's documentation.
 - configures `MyJob` to retry at maximum 20 attempts on StandardError with fixed delay of 5 seconds
     ```ruby
     class MyJob < ActiveJob::Base